MSalaah/android-assignment/README.md

 * Whenever the _SHOW MORE_ button is clicked, append 3 more items (at most) to that group

 ### Detail Screen
 There are no specifications for this screen.
-Be creative and display the information you feel adequate.
+Be creative and display the information you feel more adequate.

 ### Information Source
 We provided a library that displays fake wifis.
 You can use it at the beginning to speed up your development.